MicrosoftDocs/VBA-Docs/word/Concepts/Miscellaneous/storing-values-when-a-macro-ends.md

 Built-in document properties cannot be added to the **DocumentProperties** collection returned by the **BuiltInDocumentProperties** property of a **[Document](../../../api/Word.Document.md)** object or **[Template](../../../api/Word.Template.md)** object.
 You can, however, retrieve the contents of a built-in document property or change the value of a read/write built-in document property.

-You can use the DOCPROPERTY field to insert document properties into a document.
+Use the DOCPROPERTY field to insert document properties into a document.

 ## AutoText entries